AdobeDocs/cis-photoshop-api-docs/src/pages/code-sample/index.md

 }'
 ```

-#### Sample 2: Creating new Renditions

-See the `/renditionCreate` examples below as the format for the `outputs` object in the request body is identical

-#### Sample 3: Swapping the image in a smart object layer
+### Example 7: Swapping the image in a smart object layer

-In this example we want to swap the smart object in an existing embedded smart object layer, the Hero Image layer in Example.psd.
-We are requesting the following:
+In this example we are replacing the smartobject using `documentOperations` API

-- The `edit` key is included to indicate we want to edit this layer
-- The `layers.input` object is included to indicate where the replacement image can be found
-- The `layers.smartObject` object is included to indicate specific information related to this image as SO

-All the files used in the example are available in [sample_files](https://github.com/AdobeDocs/cis-photoshop-api-docs-pre-release/tree/main/sample_files).
-You can download the files and put it in your CC account or any storage(AWS, Azure or Dropbox).

 ```shell
 curl -X POST \